-Short-term bond exchange-traded funds (ETFs) are a practical option for conservative investors looking to strike a balance between safety and income.
+Short-term bond exchange-traded funds (ETFs) are a practical option for conservative investors looking to balance safety and income.

-These funds typically invest in bonds maturing in one to three years, making them less volatile than traditional bond funds and more rewarding than money market funds -- at least when the yield curve isn't inverted.
+These funds invest in bonds maturing within one to three years, making them less volatile than traditional bond funds and higher-yielding than money market funds.

 1. Vanguard Short-Term Bond ETF (BSV)